 OSA symptoms display difficulty with concentration, constant drowsiness, chest pain, restlessness, and headaches in the morning.
 Those who suffer from OSA often display a unique snoring pattern which includes periods of silence between breaths.

 The last sleep disorder directly linked to snoring is complex sleep apnea, which is a combination of both OSA and central sleep apnea.
-When such symptoms are presented, it’s best to consult a doctor.
+Sleep apnea snoring is different from regular snoring, and can often be more dangerous.

 The noise of snoring can be really disturbing to people lying close to the snorer.
 Some snorers have no idea how disturbing they are, but others do - especially when diagnosed with a sleep condition.

 Any disruption to the sleep cycle is concerning as it can hinder REM sleep - the deepest and most restorative stage of sleep.
 If woken up in the middle of the REM sleep cycle, sleep inertia can set in.
 Sleep inertia is that grogginess you may feel in the morning that makes even the simplest tasks feel like a nightmare.

 Want to improve your sleep cycle with a new mattress?
 Test sleep aand experience life-changing comfort.

 The truth about snoring is that most cases are not harmful.
 Around 24% of the 90 million snorers in America are diagnosed with sleep apnea, leaving the majority in a no-risk category.
 In many instances, snoring is a result of faulty sleep habits or poor sleep hygiene.